Thriller (album): Singles

 Seven singles were released from Thriller.
 The first, "The Girl Is Mine", was criticized as a poor choice; critics predicted that the album would disappoint and suggested that Jackson was bowing to a white audience.
-"The Girl Is Mine" topped the Billboard Hot Black Singles chart, reached number 2 on the Billboard Hot 100 and reached number 1 on the Hot Adult Contemporary Tracks chart.
+"The Girl Is Mine" topped the Billboard Hot Black Singles chart, reached number two on the Billboard Hot 100 and reached number one on the Hot Adult Contemporary Tracks chart.

-"Billie Jean" was released on January 2, 1983.
+"Billie Jean" was released in January 1983.
 It reached number one on the Billboard Hot 100 chart, where it remained for seven weeks.
-It also topped the Billboard Hot Black Singles chart within three weeks, and it remained at number 1 for nine weeks.
+It also topped the Billboard Hot Black Singles chart within three weeks, and it remained at number one for nine weeks.
 Billboard ranked it as the No. 2 song for 1983.
 It topped the charts in 9 countries and reached the top 10 in many others.
 "Billie Jean" was one of the best-selling singles of 1983, helping Thriller become the best-selling album of all time.
 It also became Jackson's best-selling solo single.
 "Billie Jean" was described as a pioneer of "sleek, post-soul pop music" and also the beginning of a more paranoid lyrical style for Jackson, a trademark of his later music.

 The third single, "Beat It", also reached number one on the Black Singles chart.
 Billboard ranked it number five for 1983.
 "Beat It" reached number one in Spain and the Netherlands.
-"Wanna Be Startin' Somethin" was Jackson's fourth consecutive top-ten single from Thriller on the Billboard Hot 100, peaking at number 5.
-"Human Nature" reached number 7 on the Billboard Hot 100 and number 2 on the Billboard Adult Contemporary chart.
+"Wanna Be Startin' Somethin" was Jackson's fourth consecutive top-ten single from Thriller on the Billboard Hot 100, peaking at number five.
+"Human Nature" reached number seven on the Billboard Hot 100 and number 2 on the Billboard Adult Contemporary chart.
 "P.Y.T.
-(Pretty Young Thing)" charted at number 10 on the Billboard Hot 100.
+(Pretty Young Thing)" charted at number ten on the Billboard Hot 100.

+"Thriller", the final single, was released in November 1983.
+It was not initially planned for release, as Epic saw it as a novelty song; according to executive Walter Yetnikoff, "Who wants a single about monsters?"
+By mid-1983, when sales of Thriller began to decline, Jackson convinced Epic to release "Thriller", backed by a new music video.
+It reached number four on the Billboard Hot 100 and number three on the Billboard Hot Black Singles chart.